iamkahvi/iamkahvi.github.io/_posts/2017-12-12-A book review?.md

 >*Let your public self be like rice in a dinner: bland and inconspicuous, taking on the flavors of its surroundings while giving off no flavor of its own.*

+Here are my favourite highlights from the book, none of which are properly cited:

 >She was also moved by the way he cared for his widowed father.
 On their second date, he proposed marriage to her on the subway.